Wa State: History

-For a long time, headman tribes were dispersed around the Wa mountainous area, with no unified governance.
-During the Qing dynasty, the region became separated from the tribal military control of the Dai people.
+For a long time, headman tribes were dispersed around the Wa mountainous area, with no unified governance and gradually the region became separated from the tribal military control of the Dai people.
 British rule in Burma did not administer the Wa States and the border with China was left undefined.

 From the late 1940s, during the Chinese Civil War, remnants of the Chinese National Revolutionary Army retreated to territory within Burma as the communists took over mainland China.
 Within the mountain region Kuomintang forces of the Eighth Army 237 division and 26th Army 93 division held their position for two decades in preparation for a counterattack towards mainland China.
 Under pressure from the United Nations, the counterattack was cancelled and the army was recalled to northern Thailand and later back to Taiwan; however, some troops decided to remain within Burma.
 East of the Salween river, indigenous tribal guerrilla groups exercised control with the support of the Communist Party of Burma.

 During the 1960s, the Communist Party of Burma lost its base of operations within central Burma, and with the assistance of the Chinese communists, expanded within the border regions in the northeast.
 Many intellectual youths from China joined the Communist Party of Burma, and these forces also absorbed many local guerrillas.
 The Burmese communists gained control over Pangkham, which became their base of operations.

 At the end of the 1980s, the ethnic minorities of northeast Burma became politically separated from the Communist Party of Burma.
 On 17 April 1989, Bao Youxiang's armed forces announced their separation from the Communist Party of Burma, and formed the United Myanmar Ethnicities Party, which later became the United Wa State Party.
 On 18 May, the United Wa State Army signed a ceasefire agreement with the State Law and Order Restoration Council, which replaced Ne Win's military regime following the 8888 Uprising.
 After the ceasefire, the Myanmar government began to call the region "Shan State Special Region No. 2 (Wa Region)" (Parauk: Hak Tiex Baux Nong (2) Meung Man; 缅甸掸邦第二特区; "ဝ" အထူးဒေသ(၂)).